 If you are still hungry, do try out the soups at the Norling Café before hogging onto some freshly cooked tikkas and kababs right off the tandoor.
 The area in front of the Temple just steps away from the Main Square is filled with vendors selling such items when all the cafes have closed down.

-PS – The cafes close down early and its highly likely that you might get a seat in any of the cafes post 8:30 PM, so step out of your rooms early to fill up your tummies with all that you can have WRAVELER style.
+PS – The cafes close down early and its highly likely that you might get a seat in any of the cafes to post 8:30 PM, so step out of your rooms early to fill up your tummies with this Mcleodganj food trail with all that you can have WRAVELER style.

 Contributed By: Arnav Mathur